 The first step on the road to unlocking your potential is to set some goals.
 And the best way to work out what your goals should be is to ask yourself some big questions: what do you want your average day to look like?
-If you could achieve one more thing before you die, what would it be?
+If you could achieve just one more thing, what would it be?
 What things in life give you the most pleasure or fulfillment?
 (Dogs Who Look Like Famous People videos on YouTube don’t count, OK?)
 Your answers should help you determine what exactly it is you want from life and the goals you’ll need to aim for in order to achieve those things.

 2. Dream big, start small

 Whether you dream of founding a charity, building your own house, or inventing the next Macarena, big ambitions can be daunting.
 But that doesn’t mean you should shy away from them.
 You might decide that you want to make the world a better place – in fact, you probably should – but where do you start with that one?

 It’s easy to be intimidated by big dreams like this, and fear can be a huge barrier to us achieving our potential.
 The best way to deal with this problem is to treat each dream like a nice, big meal, and break it down into bite-sized chunks.
 Work backwards from your ultimate goal and define the individual steps you’ll need to take in order to eventually achieve it.
 And if you build these steps into habits, you’ll be far more likely to achieve them.